 New cells are formed when an existing cell divides and copies its DNA, one cell turning into two.
 Every time DNA is copied, about three random (“somatic”) mutations occur.”
 Vogelstein said.https://hub.jhu.edu/2017/03/23/cancer-mutations-caused-by-random-dna-mistakes/

-However, sometimes the errors hit the wrong spot and damage genes that can spur cancerous growths or damage the very genes which are used by DNA to spot and fix problems.
+However, sometimes the errors hit the wrong spot and damage genes that can spur cancerous growth or damage the genes used by DNA to spot and fix problems.
 Then, when these damaged cells are replicated, important mutations gradually build up over time.
 That’s one reason the risk of cancer increases with age.1

 Germline function provides hereditary modifications that are allowed, caused, and limited by DNA (allele) function which occur only at reproduction.
 It is this DNA’s function that is used as the mechanism which causes diversity of offspring only within the same species.2

 Somatic mutations are detrimental to all living organisms.
-The vast majority of these mutational errors do not all pass to the germline function (although few do).
+Most mutational errors never pass to the offspring via germline function (although few have).
 Somatic mutations fail as a mechanism for the Origin of Species Evolution as they are isolated to the individual living organism.

 John Hopkins University has identified that somatic mutational errors cause cancer.
 Cristian Tomasetti, assistant professor of biostatistics stated that these copying mistakes are a “potent source of cancer mutations” and “2/3 of all cancers in humans are caused by these mistakes.”1

-Scientists continue this despite fully knowing that heredity function of DNA alleles is preexisting and not due to spontaneous, random, errors.
-All while science knows that somatic mutations are actually errors which are detrimental, destructive, and in many cases deadly.1 These clearly are two completely different phenomena within the field of biology, yet they share the same name.
+Scientists continue this despite fully knowing that the heredity function of DNA alleles is preexisting and not due to spontaneous, random errors.
+All while science knows that somatic mutations are detrimental, destructive, and in many cases, deadly errors.1 DNA function and mutations are two completely different phenomena within the field of biology, yet they often are interchangeably given the same name: mutation.